A WCCCSA Affiliate Program operated by Green River College

 • Tuition Due: Check your campus’s calendar

 Contact your WCCCSA Campus Coordinator for more information about spending the fall in Japan.
-Or find out more by visiting the Green River College Study Abroad website or contact Megan Swanson at 253-931-6845 or mswanson@greenriver.edu.
+Or find out more by visiting the Green River College Study Abroad website or contact Andres Montano at 253-308-8387 or andres.montanoleal@greenriver.edu.

 Program Documents